Monica Lewinsky's "Vanity Fair" essay captures the danger of internalized misogyny

 In a deeply personal essay for Vanity Fair, Lewinsky opened up about her relationship with #MeToo, and the many ways the movement has transformed her perspective on her affair with the former president.

-In the op-ed, Lewinsky describes the last two decades as a difficult period of “self-reckoning,” one that she has only been able to navigate through years of therapy, personal introspection, and the current uprising of women’s narratives.
+In the op-ed, Lewinsky describes the last two decades as a difficult period of “self-reckoning,” one that she has only been able to navigate through years of therapy, personal introspection, and the current uprising of women’s narratives. false

 The internal conflict Lewinsky describes — that pull between what she knows to be true and what she has always believed to be true about women — is one that so many women struggle with every day.
 From a young age, girls are, to use Lewinsky’s eloquent phrasing, living in the “House of Gaslight” where we are manipulated by our male-dominated society into believing women are the gender with less inherent value.
 This misogyny becomes internalized, and shows up in menacing ways later on in life in the form of slut-shaming, scapegoating, discrediting, and doubting other women — even ourselves.